entlabo3/LD50R/README.md

 # LD50R

-Lethal Dose 50% calicuration R script for bio assay with insecticide in Rstudio.
+Lethal Dose calculation R script for bio assay with insecticide in Rstudio.

 ## Files